escapin/sElect/README.md

 ## The Design

-To achieve its security goals (verifiability and privacy), the sElect voting system uses only standard cryptographic operations, such as public key encryption and digital signatures (unlike most other e-voting systems that aim at providing these security goals).
+Unlike most other e-voting systems that aim at providing verifiability, accountability, and privacy, sElect uses only standard cryptographic operations, such as public key encryption and digital signatures.
 The design is also relatively simple (considering, again, the security goals the system is designed to achieve).

-There are three core components of the system: the **client program**, the **collecting server** and a cascade of **mix severs**.
-All servers post data, such as lists of voters, intermediate results, and the final result on a publicly available bulletin board, for which we also provide a reference implementation.
+There are three core components of the system: a **client program** (implemented as static web-page), a **collecting server** and a cascade of **mix severs**.
+All the data outputted by these servers, such as lists of voters, intermediate and final results, are also collected by a publicly available **bulletin board**, for which we also provide a reference implementation.

 **Voting phase.** In the voting phase, every voter prepare her ballots using the client program.
-A ballot contains the voter's choice (for example, the name of the candidate chosen by the voter) and a verification code, whose first nine characters are inserted by the user, whereas the remaining are randomly chosen by the system.
+A ballot contains the voter's choice (for example, the name of the candidate chosen by the voter) and a verification code, which can either entirely chosen by the system or also partially inserted by the user.
+Cryptographic nonce is used as randomly generated (part of) the verification code.
 To construct the ballot, the choice along with the verification code is encrypted several times with the public key of each mix server, from the last to the first.
 Such a (complete) ballot is then submitted to the collecting server which authenticates the voter and, if the authentication succeeds, replies by sending back a digitally signed acknowledgment.

 **Mixing phase.** When the voting phase is over, the system enters the mixing phase.
-In this phase, the collecting server outputs the list of ciphertexts to the first mix server which decrypts the outer encryption layer, shuffles the inner ballots and sends the signed result both to the next mix server and to the bulletin board.
+In this phase, the collecting server outputs the list of ciphertexts to the first mix server which decrypts the outer encryption layer, shuffles the inner ballots and sends the signed result to the next mix server.
 Next, the bulletin board reads the list of (unencrypted) ballots produced by the last mix server.
 It then publishes the resulting list containing the voters' choices along with verification codes, again in alphabetical order and digitally signed.
 This list constitutes the official result of the election process.

 Altogether, the core of sElect is a variant of a _Chaumian mix net_.